Creating Event Broker Services

 Be aware of the following service creation defaults:

-• For Enterprise services, the high availability (HA) mate-link encryption is enabled by default.
-You can configure this at service creation or after service creation time.
+• For Enterprise service types, high availability (HA) mate-link encryption is enabled by default.
+You can configure this at service creation or afterwards.
 HA mate-link encryption isn't used for Developer or standalone services.
-For more information, see Configuring High-Availability Mate-link Encryption.
+For more information, see Configuring High-Availability Mate-Link Encryption.

 • The Message VPN is created with these defaults: